Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Dark matter calculations

-where $D_0 = D(1\,\GeV)$ and the power-law index $\delta$ describes the energy dependence which is determined by the adopted turbulence model.
-The diffusion coefficient and its energy dependency in dSph galaxies is prone to uncertainties.
-We adopt a value of $10^{27}~\rm cm^2\,s^{-1}$ for $D_0$ which is in agreement with observations of nearby dwarf irregular systems \citep{murphy12,heesen18}.
-As no measurements exist for diffusion in dSph galaxies, we vary $D_0$ within two orders of magnitude.
-For the energy dependence, we assume Kolmogorov-like turbulence resulting in $\delta = \tfrac{1}{3}$ \citep{kolmogorov91}.
+where $D_0 = D(1\,\GeV)$ and the power-law index, $\delta$, describes the energy dependence, which is determined by the adopted turbulence model.
+The diffusion coefficient and its energy dependence in dSph galaxies are prone to uncertainties.
+We adopted a value of $10^{27}~\rm cm^2\,s^{-1}$ for $D_0$, which is in agreement with observations of nearby dwarf irregular systems \citep{murphy12,heesen18}.
+As no measurements exist for diffusion in dSph galaxies, we varied $D_0$ within two orders of magnitude.
+For the energy dependence, we assumed Kolmogorov-like turbulence resulting in $\delta = \tfrac{1}{3}$ \citep{kolmogorov91}.
 This model is supported by observations of the Milky Way \citep{korsmeier16}.
-A key question is to what extent there is turbulence in the magnetic field structure at all?
+A key question is to what extent there is turbulence in the magnetic field structure, if it is present at all.
 Observations of the Milky Way and other galaxies usually fall into the two categories.
-Either the turbulence is extrinsically generated, where turbulence cascades down from large scales to the small scales relevant for CR scattering; or the turbulence is intrinsically generated by the CR themselves via Plasma instabilities; the latter scenario is usually referred to a self-confinement \citep{zweibel13}.
+Either the turbulence is extrinsically generated, where turbulence cascades down from large scales to the small scales relevant for CR scattering; or the turbulence is intrinsically generated by the CRs themselves via plasma instabilities.
+The latter scenario is usually referred to a self-confinement \citep{zweibel13}.
 Because in dSph galaxies there is presumably no external source of turbulence such as supernova remnants, the self-confinement scenario is probably more appropriate.
-In star-forming galaxies this is likely the case as well for CRs with energy of a few GeV, where observations indicate a weaker energy dependency for CRs with less than 10 GeV energy \citep{heesen21b}.
+In star-forming galaxies this is likely the case as well for CRs with energy of a few GeV, where observations indicate a weaker energy dependence for CRs with less than 10 GeV energy \citep{heesen21b}.
 This is hence another source of uncertainty, at least for low WIMP masses.